svaberg/starwinds-readplt/README.md

 The `readplt` project is a Python library for reading and parsing [SWMF/BATSRUS](https://clasp.engin.umich.edu/research/theory-computational-methods/space-weather-modeling-framework/) output files in `.dat` and `.plt` format.
-The library may aso be able to read other `.plt` files but only a small subset of the `.plt` format specification is supported.
+The library may aso be able to read other `.plt` files but only a core subset of the `.plt` format specification is supported.
 The project also includes an use case in the form of a 'quicklook' command `sw-quick` that can visualise two-dimensional SWMF/BATSRUS output.

 ## Installation